What's A Single-Origin Coffee?

 Once you break it down though, it makes sense: a single-origin coffee comes from one origin, or source country (Brazil, Kenya, etc.).
 Usually, more specifically, it comes from one localized region, or even one coffee farm.
 When coffee nerds say "single origin," they often mean a region, like Yirgacheffe, or an individual producer, like Hacienda La Esmeralda.

 What's more complicated is why this matters.
-I think it's helpful to first understand that until the 1990s or so, much of the coffee we consumed in the U.S. was in the form of blends--coffee purchased from around the world based on price and availability, tossed together and roasted until it all tasted the same.
+I think it's helpful to first understand that until the 1990s or so, the vast majority of the coffee we consumed in the U.S. was in the form of blends--coffee purchased from around the world based on price and availability, tossed together and roasted until it all tasted the same.
 (This is why many people think "coffee" is a specific taste all on it's own, while coffee nerds are walking around talking about how coffee tastes like blueberries and such.)

 Around the same time as the rise of Starbucks, coffee professionals started looking at beans more like wine experts look at grapes, considering the spectrum of varieties and terroir, and how it affected the final cup.
 Some even started forming relationships with coffee farmers at origin, in order to see specifically where their coffee was coming from.
 The environmental and soil conditions in which a coffee grows have a huge influence on its flavors--Kenyan coffees are known for being "jammy," Brazilian coffees are known for chocolate notes, and Ethiopian coffees are known for their full, fruity flavors.